Search

 TM34-20

 85 days.
 Solanum lycopersicum.
 Open Pollinated.
-Cherokee Purple Tomato.
+Cherokee Purple Tomato Seeds.
 The plant produces high yields of 8 to 12 oz purplish pink beefsteak tomatoes.
 It has a rich old fashioned tomato flavor.
 It consistently ranks very high in taste tests.
 Perfect for sandwiches, salads, and slicing.
 One of the best tasting heirloom tomatoes.
 To maximize yield potential, either stake or use cages.
 It has been grown over 100 years ago by the Cherokee Indians.
 An excellent choice for home gardens.
 An 1890 heirloom variety from Tennessee, USA.
 United States Department of Agriculture, PI 639211.
 Indeterminate.

 $3.00 $2.50